bamlab/react-tv-space-navigation/README.md

 );

 /**
- * We can as many nodes as we want.
+ * We can have as many nodes as we want.
 We group our rabbits in a horizontal spatial navigation view
  * to spatially describe a row layout
  * (it includes a spatial navigation node AND the horizontal styling for it) *